Chapter 18

 Fortitude and Delicacy

-Just after Christmas, George and Mila Jean brought Paul to Urbana to visit the Holshousers (“Paul charming, but schedule shot to hell,” read the Baby’s Diary entry).
-Then Joseph and Mathilda came down from Chicago and all went out to Fithian to stay with the Mlinariches.
+Just after Christmas, George and Mila Jean brought Paul to Urbana[240] to visit the Holshousers (“Paul charming, but schedule shot to hell,” was entered in the Baby’s Diary).
+Then Joseph and Mathilda came down from Chicago and they all went out to Fithian to stay with the Mlinariches.
 This was the first and, as it turned out, the only so complete an Ehrlich family gathering to ever take place.

 In May 1958 Martha sent Joseph the results of Sherry’s Stanford-Binet intelligence test, showing her reading at a ninth-grade level.
 “The enclosed little chart should make you very happy,” Martha wrote, “and proud enough to pop a few vest buttons.
 If you’re not wearing a vest, I’ll wait till you put one on… By the way—are you planning to teach her algebra this summer?
 I hope not…”